yasir2000/openwrt-oldwiki-md/MiniHowtos.rst

 And RRDcollect will even produce the status graphs on the Wrt itself, without the need for a collecting host.

+/!\ Can somebody provide steps to run RRD?
+Thanks.

 == OpenWrt + Chillispot solution ==